“Few occupations pass the solitary hours more fruitfully than playing a musical instrument.” -Stephen Hough

 Another important key, also boring, but extremely effective: deliberate practice.

-Geoff Colvin speaks about deliberate practice in his book Talent is Overrated.
+Geoff Colvin speaks about deliberate drum playing practice in his book Talent is Overrated.
 He explains that talent is overestimated and a person’s abilities are not the reason why people have incredible results whether they are athletes, musicians or artists.

 Success comes from hard work, motivation and deliberate practice.